Karl Jaspers Forum, Target Article 16, 16 March 1999

 development of human culture, and the growth of

-social and individual consciousness accompanying it.
+social and individual consciousness as one of its aspects.

-within the limits of social responsibility.
-However,
+One is free to experiment with diverse procedures, within the limits of social responsibility.

 no action is arbitrary on the level of consciousness,